HISTORY OF CONSERVATION

 A three-stage contest was held for the research and conservation work, which was aimed to select the contractor capable of performing this demanding project in a superior manner.
 The contest was won by the Interacademic Institute of Conservation and Restoration of Art.

-The conservation work was started in September of 2015 and will likely continue until December of 2020.
+The conservation work was started in September 2015 and was completed in February 2021.

 The conservation work was conducted in a way allowing access to the altar for purposes of religious cult and liturgy and for tourists.